openscope/openscope/documentation/commands.md

 as well as the leg length (in minutes), as well as the fix to hold over.
 But you may also omit those specifications, in which case, the aircraft will enter a standard holding pattern over their present position (right turns, 1 minute legs).
-To escape a hold, just set a new heading.
+To clear the aircraft out of the hold, either clear it direct to a fix or assign it a new heading.

 _Parameters -_ Specify the direction of turns during the hold with `right` or `left`, the leg length, with `[time]min`, and the fix to hold over